duderstadt-lab/mars-docs/docs/roi/TransformROIs.md

 * *T* - Select the frame (T) in case of a multi-frame video.
 * *Preview timeout (s)* - Maximum time that is allowed to pass before an (unsuccessful) preview attempt will be terminated.

 #### Output

-* *PointROIs - ROIManger* - This command outputs transformed PointROIs as well as the original PointROIs used as input but with _SHORT and _LONG names added to the ROIManager.
+* *ROIs in the ROI Manager* - This command manipulates ROIs in the ROI Manager by duplicating them, transforming them, and adding the region suffix names provided.

 ### How to run this Command from a groovy script